liatdavid2/fraud-detection-vector-db-mlops/README.md

 * Vector similarity search for finding similar historical cases
 * Milvus Vector DB for case-based fraud reasoning
 * MLflow experiment tracking
-* Data validation reports
 * FastAPI model serving
 * Docker Compose infrastructure
-* Synthetic smoke-test dataset generation
-* Reproducible local development on Windows
 * API testing through Swagger and curl

-The core idea is:

-> A fraud model should not only return a fraud probability.
-> It should also show similar past cases, especially similar fraud cases, to support investigation and explainability.

 ---

 ## Architecture